To follow is comprehensive information intended to serve as a Checklist for the start-of-term. Some items are provided for new faculty, in particular.

 Attend New Faculty Orientation and Review Resources

 Prior to the start of the Fall and Spring semesters, the University hosts a required orientation for all newly hired or rehired part-time faculty members.
-It provides

 Access Your Email

 All faculty, staff, and students have an @newschool.edu email address.
 You can access your email by logging into my.newschool.edu.
 As faculty, you are expected to check this email account regularly

 as it is used as the primary means of communication from your program, the dean’s office, and the university as a whole.
 All official correspondence (including communication with students) must be done through your New School email address.

 MyDay, a cloud-based system that provides key Human Resources services, supports New School employees by providing data in real time, allowing for quick access to reliable information.
 You may use

 it to: view your user profile, update your personal information, view pay stubs and breakdown of compensation, view and acknowledge appointment letters, and view and change current benefit elections (once eligible and enrolled).
 Part-time faculty